hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/138_the_work_before_us.md

 religion were mysteries or that they were the property of secret societies sitting on the snow-caps of the Himalayas.
 I have been in the Himalayas.
 You have not been there; it is several hundreds of miles from your homes.
-I am a Sannyâsin, and I have been for the last fourteen years on my feet.
+I am a Sannyāsin, and I have been for the last fourteen years on my feet.
 These mysterious societies do not exist anywhere.
 Do not run after these superstitions.
 Better for you and for the race that you become rank atheists, because you would have strength, but these are